devplayer0/fyp/presentation/slides.md

 - Translate a metric into a performance "value"
 - Informational results

+Note:

+A few key items to think about when designing the overall system.

+- Metrics: What sort of data can be generated?
+- Hardware vs Software: Two obvious overall ways of measuring performance
+- Assignment configuration: How to set up the system to grade an assignment
+- Metric to performance value: How to translate data to a grade?
+- Informational results: Non-grade output from data

 ---

 ## Metrics

 - Cycle counts
 - Tracing
+ - Where does a program spend its time?
  - Instructions types used
  - Memory accesses
  - ...

+Note:

+The easiest metric to create is a count of how many CPU cycles it took to run a program.
+This value gives an absolute number of how well a student's solution performed.

+Tracing is the idea of keeping track what the CPU is actually doing at a very fine-grained level (from sampling the program counter to generating information for every instruction executed).
+A lot of results might be produced from such detailed information, such as determining which parts a program uses most of its CPU cycles on.
+It would also be easy to track specific types of instructions (including their register values), memory access and many others.

 ---